kbhardwaj67/noshow-analysis/README.md

 File: KaggleV2-May-2016.csv

 ## How to run it
-pip install pandas matplotlib seaborn then just run the notebook
+pip install pandas matplotlib seaborn in terminal then just run the notebook

 ## What I found
 About 28% of patients missed their appointment